dedoussis/asynction/CONTRIBUTING.md

 * Documenting examples and tutorials of using Asynction.
 * Improving the generated documentation.
 * Exposing an [AsyncAPI playground](https://playground.asyncapi.io/) via a Flask route, in a similar manner to how Connexion exposes a Swagger UI.
-* Type casting: Whenever possible Asynction should try to parse the argument values and do type casting to the related Python natives values.
+* Type casting: Whenever possible Asynction should try to parse the argument values and do type casting to the related Python native values.
 * Dynamic rendering of the [AsyncAPI](https://www.asyncapi.com/) spec.
 Could use [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/) to allow the parametrisation of the spec.
 * Mock server support.
 * Authentication à la [Connexion](https://connexion.readthedocs.io/en/latest/security.html).

 The OpenAPI counterparts of Asynction are [Connexion](https://github.com/zalando/connexion) for python and [openapi-backend](https://github.com/anttiviljami/openapi-backend) for Node.js.
 These tools provide a great source of inspiration for the above roadmap.

 If you have any roadmap ideas or feature requests please submit them via the [issue tracker](https://github.com/dedoussis/asynction/issues).